MicrosoftDocs/win32/desktop-src/direct3darticles/high-dynamic-range.md

 Windows treats HDR content as _scene-referred_, meaning that a particular color value should be displayed at a specific luminance level; for example, scRGB (1.0, 1.0, 1.0) and HDR10 (497, 497, 497) both encode exactly D65 white at 80 nits luminance.
 Meanwhile, SDR content traditionally has been _output-referred_ (or display-referred), meaning that its luminance is left up to the user or the device; for example sRGB (1.0, 1.0, 1.0) encodes D65 white as in the HDR examples, but at whatever maximum luminance the display is configured for.
 Windows allows the user to adjust the _SDR reference white level_ to their preference; this is the luminance that Windows will render sRGB (1.0, 1.0, 1.0) at.
 On desktop HDR monitors, SDR reference white levels are typically set to around 200 nits.

 > [!Note]
-> On displays that support brightness control, such as on laptops, Windows will adjust the luminance of HDR (scene-referred) content to fit the user's desired brightness level, but this is mostly invisible to the app.
+> On displays that support brightness control, such as on laptops, Windows will also adjust the luminance of HDR (scene-referred) content to match the user's desired brightness level, but this is invisible to the app.
+Unless you are trying to guarantee bit-accurate reproduction of the HDR signal, you can generally ignore this.

 If your app always renders SDR and HDR to separate surfaces and relies on OS composition, then Windows will automatically perform the correct adjustment to boost SDR content to the desired white level.
 For example, if your app uses XAML and renders HDR content to its own SwapChainPanel.